Divorce Financial Planning Checklist

 This is especially important if you weren’t too involved with managing your household’s finances while you were together.
 A lawyer will help you understand what your rights and obligations are as you hammer out the details of your separation or divorce.
 You might also be able to receive free legal advice by contacting a community legal centre or Legal Aid agency.

-Keep in mind that there are time limits for applying to the court.
-Married couples will have 12 months from the divorce order (or a decree of nullity) to apply, while de facto couples will have two years from the date the relationship broke down.3
+Be aware there are time limits for applying to the court.
+Married couples generally have 12 months from the divorce order (or decree of nullity) to apply, while de facto couples generally have two years from the date the relationship broke down.3

 Sort out your Mortgage